SamuelBFavarin/door2door/README.md

  3. Add the Service Account Credentials in the `/credentials/sa-gcp-key.json` ;
  3. Use `Makefile` to run the ingestions and transformation steps.
 You need to run these comands in the repo folder!
 	- To execute the ingestion process, run `make run-ingestion`.
 By default, this command ingests all data from the previous day;
-	- To execution the transformation process, run `run-dbt`;
+	- To execution the transformation process, run `make run-dbt`;

 ## How to access the GCP Project ☁️